Augusta National Golf Club: Green jacket

 Horton Smith's jacket, awarded for his wins in 1934 and 1936, sold at auction in September 2013 for over $682,000; the highest price ever paid for a piece of golf memorabilia.
 Smith died at age 55 in 1963 and it had been in the possession of his brother Ren's stepsons for decades.

+The trademarked green shade is specified as Pantone 342.

 Caddies

 Augusta National employs a staff of caddies to assist members, guests, and professionals.
 Augusta's caddie staff wears trademark white jumpsuits year-round.

 Before 1983, staff caddies were assigned to players at the Masters.
-All four majors and some tour events required the use of the host club's caddies well into the 1970s — the U.S. Open had this policy through 1975 — but by 1980, only the Masters and the Western Open near Chicago retained the requirement.
+All four majors and some tour events required the use of the host club's caddies well into the 1970s—the U.S. Open had this policy through 1975—but by 1980, only the Masters and the Western Open near Chicago retained the requirement.
 Well-known caddies during this time period include Nathaniel "Iron Man" Avery, Carl Jackson, and Willie "Pappy" Stokes.

 More unusually, Augusta employed only black men as caddies.
 Club co-founder Clifford Roberts once said, "As long as I'm alive, all the golfers will be white and all the caddies will be black."
 Roberts killed himself at Augusta in 1977; five years later, in November 1982, chairman Hord Hardin announced that players were henceforth permitted to use their regular caddies at the Masters.
 The announcement arrived seven months after the 1982 tournament, during which many caddies, confused by a Thursday rain delay, failed to show up at the proper time on Friday morning; Hardin received scathing complaint letters from two-time champion Tom Watson and others.
 In 1983, 12 players employed club caddies, including then-five-time champion Jack Nicklaus, defending champion Craig Stadler, and future two-time champion Ben Crenshaw.

 The first female caddie at Augusta was George Archer's daughter Elizabeth in 1983, her 21st event carrying the bag for her father.
 Archer, the 1969 champion, tied for twelfth, one of his better finishes at Augusta.
 Today, female caddies remain rare at Augusta and on the PGA Tour; most of the women caddies are professional golfers' regular caddies, such as Fanny Sunesson, who has caddied for several players at the Masters, most notably three-time champion Nick Faldo, and in 2019, Henrik Stenson.

 During the pre-tournament events in 2007, Golf Channel's Kelly Tilghman caddied for Arnold Palmer in the par-3 contest.
 Fuzzy Zoeller's daughter Gretchen was his caddie for his last year as a competitor in the tournament in 2009.
 Tennis pro Caroline Wozniacki, then-fiancée of Rory McIlroy, caddied for him in the par-3 contests of 2013 and 2014.

 Crenshaw won his 1984 and 1995 Masters titles with Augusta National caddie Carl Jackson.